-In summary, we show that, participants’ sampling behaviour on optimal stopping tasks is relatively insensitive to most methodological manipulations.
+In summary, we show that participants’ sampling behaviour on optimal stopping tasks is relatively insensitive to most methodological manipulations.
 In contrast, the ideal observer (which reflects optimal performance) is relatively more sensitive than participants to at least the payoff scheme and the sequence length, such that these two factors can modulate the degree of undersampling bias.
 We explain participants’ sampling behaviour using a theoretical model by which participants implement optimal Bayesian computations to solve the task accurately, but a systematic undersampling bias develops when participants perceive that continued sampling can become intrinsically aversive.

 Reference List